How Much Does Dialogue Cost?

 Dialogue's approach to teaching the French language is unique:

-Dialogue maintains two French-language training centers: Brittany in northwestern France and in the historic town of Spa, in the beautiful Ardennes region of Belgium.
+Dialogue maintains three French-language training centers: Brittany in northwestern France, Saint-Aubin (Neuchatel) in Switzerland, and in the historic town of Spa, in the beautiful Ardennes region of Belgium.
 Click any of the links above for detailed information about Dialogue, or start with our "Frequently Asked Questions" section just below.

 - One-on-one private instruction only.